Little Eaton: The village today

 When St Peter's Park was first created, it was little more than a four-acre fenced area of flat grass.
 Today, one corner of the park contains a children's play area, with swings, slides, tunnels and monkey bars.
 The rest of the park is given over to a football pitch, cricket pitch and tennis courts.
 The park is also used as the village primary school's playing field, the school lacking a field of its own.
 Also prominent in the park is the new Little Eaton village hall, opened in 2010 and heavily used by a wide range of clubs/groups of people in the village.

 In late June/early July, the village carnival is held.
 Following a week of events, the carnival concludes with a fancy-dress parade from the top of the village at Westley Crescent through the village to the park.
 On the park a small fair sets up, along with book, white elephant and jewellery stalls, tombolas and refreshments and a barbecue serving meat from the local butchers.
-In the evening a live music event with hot food is sometimes held at the park or in one of the local pubs.
+In the evening live music event are held in the local pubs.

 Little Eaton is a linear settlement and benefits from passing trade.
-There is a Co-op on Alfreton Road next to the local primary school and newsagent.
-On the opposite side of the road is Barry Fitch butchers, established in 1969.
+There is a Co-op on Alfreton Road next to the local primary school and cafe.
+The village also has a very popular Greek restaurant.
+On the opposite side of the road from the Co-op is Barry Fitch butchers, established in 1969.
 Much of the meat is reared in the fields around Little Eaton.
 On the southern exit to the village is the Derby Garden Centre.